scieloorg/ratchet/docs/concepts.rst

 Concepts
 ========

-This tool intends and fits well when registering log access for specific kinds of contents, they are:
+This tool fits well when registering log access for specific kinds of contents, they are:

 **Journal Pages**